MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXORecipientPermission.md

 ```

 ## DESCRIPTION
-This cmdlet is to view/manage information about SendAs permissions that are configured for users in a cloud-based organization.
+This cmdlet is used to view/manage information about SendAs permissions that are configured for users in a cloud-based organization.
 Send As permission allows delegates to use the mailbox to send messages.
 After this permission is assigned to a delegate, any message that the delegate sends from the mailbox will appear to have been sent by the mailbox owner.
 However, this permission doesn't allow a delegate to sign in to the user's mailbox.
 It only allows users to open the mailbox.
 If this permission is assigned to a group, a message sent by the delegate will appear to have been sent by the group.

 ## EXAMPLES